SourishM15/polygon/README.md

-A small project written by me and friend that involves drawing a triangle using some Rust code(XS Developer tools need to be downloaded for the project to run)
+A small rust project that me and a friend made.
+The project uses rust code and XS developer tools to draw a polygon.
+The polygon can be adjusted using arrow keys and change colors using html color codes
+(XS developer code tools required for project to run)